kubernetes-sigs/sig-storage-lib-external-provisioner/repo-infra/verify/README.md

 ## Verify go source code

 Runs a set of scripts on the go source code excluding vendored files: `verify-go-src.sh`.
-Expects `gometalinter` tooling installed (see travis file above)

 With git submodule from your repo root: `repo-infra/verify/verify-go-src.sh -v`